 In CityGML, the specific feature types like Building, Tunnel, or WaterBody are defined as subclasses of more general higher-level classes.
 Hence, feature types build a hierarchy along specialization / generalization relationships where more specialized feature types inherit the properties and relationships of all their superclasses along the entire generalization path to the topmost feature type AnyFeature.
+NOTE: A superclass is the class from which many subclasses can be created.

 7.2.3.
 Relationships between CityGML objects

-In CityGML objects can be related to each other and different kinds of relations are distinguished.
-First of all, complex objects like buildings or transportation objects are typically consisting of parts.
+In CityGML, objects can be related to each other and different kinds of relations are distinguished.
+First of all, complex objects like buildings or transportation objects typically consist of parts.
 These parts are individual features of their own, and can even be further decomposed.
 Therefore, CityGML objects can form aggregation hierarchies.
 Some feature types are marked in the conceptual model with the stereotype «TopLevelFeatureType».
 These constitute the main objects of a city model and are typically the root of an aggregation hierarchy.
 Only top-level features are allowed as direct members of a CityModel object.
-The information which feature types belong to the top level is required for software packages that want to filter imports, exports, and visualizations according to the general type of a city object (e.g. only show buildings, solitary vegetation objects, and roads).
-Application Domain Extensions of CityGML should also make use of this concept, such that software tools can learn from inspecting their conceptual schema what are the main, i.e. the top-level, feature types of the extension.
+The information about which feature types belong to the top level is required for software packages that want to filter imports, exports, and visualizations according to the general type of a city object (e.g. only show buildings, solitary vegetation objects, and roads).
+CityGML Application Domain Extensions should also make use of this concept, such that software tools can learn from inspecting their conceptual schema what are the main, i.e. the top-level, feature types of the extension.

 Some relations in CityGML are qualified by additional parameters, typically to further specify the type of relationship.
 For example, a relationship can be qualified with a URI pointing to a definition of the respective relation type in an Ontology.
-Qualified relationships are used in CityGML, among others, for
+Qualified relationships are used in CityGML, among others, for:

-general relationships between features – association relatedTo between city objects,
+General relationships between features – association relatedTo between city objects;

-user-defined aggregations using CityObjectGroup – this relation allows also for recursive aggregations,
+User-defined aggregations using CityObjectGroup.
+This relation allows also for recursive aggregations;

-external references – linking of city objects with corresponding entities from external resources like objects in a cadastre or within a BIM dataset.
+External references – linking of city objects with corresponding entities from external resources like objects in a cadastre or within a BIM dataset.

-The CityGML conceptual model contains many relationships that are specifically defined between certain feature types.
+The CityGML CM contains many relationships that are specifically defined between certain feature types.
 For example, there is the boundary relationship from 3D volumetric objects to its thematically differentiated 3D boundary surfaces.
 Another example is the generalizesTo relation between feature instances that represent objects on different generalisation levels.

-In CityGML 3.0 there are new associations to express topologic, geometric, and semantic relations between all kinds of city objects.
-For example, it can be expressed that two rooms are adjacent or that one interior building installation (like a curtain rail) is overlapping with the spaces of two connected rooms.
-It can also be expressed that two wall surfaces are parallel and two others are orthogonal.
-Also distances between objects could be represented explicitly using geometric relations.
-In addition to spatial relations logical relations can be expressed.
+In the CityGML 3.0 CM there are new associations to express topologic, geometric, and semantic relations between all kinds of city objects.
+For example, information that two rooms are adjacent or that one interior building installation (like a curtain rail) is overlapping with the spaces of two connected rooms can be expressed.
+The CM also enables documenting that two wall surfaces are parallel and two others are orthogonal.
+Also distances between objects canbe represented explicitly using geometric relations.
+In addition to spatial relations, logical relations can be expressed.

 7.2.4.
 Definition of the Semantics for all Classes, Properties, and Relations